Tracy Mann: Television

-Mann got her first big break playing Tina Harris in 1970s soap opera The Box.
+Between 1975 and 1976, Mann got her big break playing Tina Harris in 250 episodes of 1970s soap opera The Box.

-Mann is possibly best remembered to audiences for playing deaf biker's moll Georgie Baxter in Prisoner.
+Mann is also well-remembered by audiences for playing deaf biker's moll Georgie Baxter in Prisoner.
 She also played the lead role of guitarist / singer Carol Howard in the 1984 ABC-TV series Sweet and Sour, The role saw her nominated for a 1984 Penguin Award for Best Actress in a Television series.

 In 1986, Mann won the Logie Award for Most Popular Actress for her role in the four-part miniseries Sword of Honour.
 The same year, she was also nominated for a Logie for Most Popular Actress for the miniseries Cyclone Tracy.

 Mann then played the lead role of Senior Constable Pauline Reardon in police drama Skirts (1990).

 From 2013 to 2015, she appeared as the regular character of Maggie Wilcox (mother of main character Tom) in the romantic comedy drama series Wonderiand, alongside Michael Dorman, Jessica Tovey and Brooke Satchwell.

 Other TV appearances include The Sullivans, The Young Doctors, Arcade, Holiday Island, Prisoner, A Country Practice, Cowra Breakout, GP, The Flying Doctors, Sweet and Sour, Boys from the Bush, Janus, All Saints, The Oracle, Ash Wednesday, Bellbird.
 She also made one-off guest appearances in shows such as Glenview High, Bluey, Matlock Police, Cop Shop, Kingswood Country Skyways, Good Guys Bad Guys, Water Rats, and Blue Heelers.

 Mann has also undertaken voiceover work as Holophone in an episode of children's science fiction series Silversun, and Susie Sponge on the second season of popular animated series The Toothbrush Family.
 Her other voice acting roles include animated series Classic Tales, Kangaroo Creek Gang and Tracey McBean (produced by Southern Star Entertainment).

 In 2024, Mann was announced for the Top End Wedding sequel series Top End Bub, where she reprised her role from the film for the television series.
 On 8 December 2024, Mann was named in the cast for Foxtel legal drama The Twelve.
 On 20 June 2025, Mann was named in the extended cast for SBS / NITV co-commission Reckless.